MicrosoftDocs/sdk-api/sdk-api-src/content/setupapi/ns-setupapi-_sp_altplatform_info_v2.md

 ### -field FirstValidatedMinorVersion

 Minor version of the oldest previous operating system for which this package's digital signature is valid.
 For information see <b>FirstValidatedMajorVersion</b>.
 Available with Windows Server 2003 or Windows XP.
 The <b>Flags</b> member must be set to SP_ALTPLATFORM_FLAGS_VERSION_RANGE to use <b>FirstValidatedMinorVersion</b>.

-#### - Flags

- For Windows Server 2008, Windows Vista, Windows Server 2003, or Windows XP, this member must be set to SP_ALTPLATFORM_FLAGS_VERSION_RANGE to use <b>FirstValidatedMajorVersion</b> and <b>FirstValidatedMinorVersion</b>.
-This member must be set to zero for Windows 2000.

 ## -see-also